CycloneDX/gh-node-module-generatebom/README.md

 ### `json`

-Produce a JSON BOM instead of XML, set to any value instead of false
+Produce a JSON BOM instead of XML, set to any value instead of false.

+### `githubBearerToken`

+Optionally provide the GitHub action bearer token for license resolution.

 ## Example usage